 In this counseling answer:

-“Around 9 months old, the baby will be willing to either transition to a bottle, or, like my first baby, just start using a cup.
-When the baby gets a few teeth, you can put some soft cooked broccoli, or vegetables, or other healthy food chopped up into small bites on his/her plate.
-The baby can start learning how to chew solid foods.”
+•When the baby gets a few teeth, you can put some soft-cooked broccoli or vegetables, or other healthy food chopped up into small bites on his/her plate.
+The baby can start learning how to chew solid foods.

 First, I must explain to you that I am not a medical doctor, or a nutritionist, or a pediatrician.
 I will speak only from my own experience as a mother.
 Also, there are many different schools of thought on this, I am just speaking as a mother and letting you know my own personal preference.

 If you can breastfeed, do this until the baby is between 9 months and 15 months old.
 But in addition to the breastfeeding, you can start to slowly introduce soft solids, puréed vegetables and meats.